ChenyanJiangAriana/wad2-moviesApp2/README.md

 ### Data hyperlinking.

 ....
 Use screenshots to illustrate where data hyperlinking is present in your views - include captions.

 ![][login]
 > Show an login page as the first when visit the root page

 ![][signUp]
 > Change the login page to sign up page by click the "sign up"

+![][firebase]
+> After the sign up finished the information is saved in authentication on firebase area

+![][mainPage-withDrawAndSlide]
+> the first page to show when login successful.
+> The menu which hidden by the draw can be seen by click the "menu" button
+> The slide of nowplaying movies is showing at the top of the page which attract people to learn more about the now playing movies (sounds like an advertisement)
+> User can click the arrow icon on both side of the slide to see differnt now playing movies
+> If they want to see more about the now playing movies they can also to the now playing movies list by click "now playing" link in the navigation

 ![][cardLink]
 > Clicking a card causes the display of that movie's details.

+![][cardCastLink]
+> Clicking a card causes the display of that movie's details

 ![][reviewLink]
 >Clicking the 'Full Review' for a review extract will display the full text of the review

+![][movieDetail-ShowCastOfThisMovie]
+> Click the button "show cast", to show the hidden details of the cast in this movies

+![][movieDetailCast]
+> After click the show cast this page is shown.
+We can see more information about this cast by click the link in the right side of the table - "Actor Profile".

+![][movieDetailCastDetails]
+> Now the movie detail cast page is shown.

+![][mainPage-withDrawAndSlide]
+>Clicking the 'Full Review' for a review extract will display the full text of the review

+![][movieDetailPage-traller2]
+> Click the "playing" icon to play video about this movie's traller

+![][movieDetailPage-traller3]
+> Click the Close button in the up right area to close the traller or find other youtube video.
 ## Independent learning (If relevant).

 1. firebase auth